shawnw/icu4tcl/README.md

 ### icu::string

 Ensemble with various string-related commands.
+Unlike the ones in `::string`, these will handle UTF-16 strings with characters outside of the BMP correctly.
+However, due to that, most of them are also `O(N)` complexity.

 #### icu::string length s